brucellino/upgraded-adventure/_posts/2025-07-14-system-dependency.md

 With the addition of a SIEM, we would be able to have real-time observability into security events, and thus ensure not only the architectural security of the system, but also its operational security.

 Total visibility and collaboration between platform engineers, SRE and service owners is the goal, and we are within its reach.

+---

+# Footnotes and References

+[^cve]: Common Vulnerabilities and Exposures (CVE) is a dictionary of publicly known information security vulnerabilities and exposures.
+CVE is maintained by the MITRE Corporation.
+[^asaudit]: The Association of South African University Directors of IT (ASAUDIT) was in my understanding the interface between the infrastructure provider and the institutes -- it has apparently transformed into [Higher Education IT South Africa](https://heitsa.ac.za/)
+[^nessus]: I think it was Nessus, but it was a while ago.
+I do remember that it was open source at the time, whatever the tool was.